Sunday, 10 May 2020

 There was a free table, so I went to sit down.
 Two older fans soon arrived.
 I think they asked if the other seats were free.
 Again, I smiled and made gestures that they were welcome to join me.
 They soon established that I was not a local.
 Between us, we established that I was there for the match, I’d been to watch Valencia the previous evening, and I thought that Villarreal were about to win 2-0.

 I wasn’t quite ready to take in the quick-fire Castellon being uttered my way, mind!
 My friend, the glass collector, was also doing table service.
 When he saw that I was nearly ready for a refill, he pointed, I nodded, and a beer was promptly delivered.
 I gave him a small tip on top of the €2.50 charge.
-I didn’t have any wait when I next needed service.
+I didn’t have to wait when I next needed service.

 I’d left it as late as I could before I followed the crowds along Carrer Blasco Ibáñez behind the Main Stand.
 Several shops were selling beer and cheap snacks.
 I opted for a large bag of crisps for just €1 before going in.
 Entrance to my stand was under some buildings, with programmes free to take from a rack.

-I couldn’t complain with any view on offer as I settled down to what promised to be an intriguing tie, as the home side looked to make up a one-goal deficit from the first leg.
 The game quickly took on the look of a defence against attack training session, as the side from Madrid was determined to progress to the last eight of the competition for the first time.
 Carlos Bacca, on loan from Milan, came close when heading a free kick over the bar in the early stages.

 The same player was frustrated as visiting keeper Nereo Champagne saved his low curling effort.
 The custodian made an excellent stop from Pablo Fornals, who really should have done better from ten yards.
 Leganés were rewarded for their resolute defending on the half-hour mark when a pass found Nabil El Zhar just inside the Villarreal half.

 He ran at the heart of the defence before dinking a delightful chip over Mariano Barbosa, which dipped under the bar.
 The visiting players were naturally delighted.
 The away goal meant that the hosts would have to score three times to go through.

 Just two minutes later, Samu Castillejo had a good chance to equalise when put through, but Champagne saved once again.
 The keeper pulled off another top stop from a fierce Jaume Costa drive as the home support became even more exasperated.
 Their frustration was beginning to become apparent in their team as the half came to a close.